When they want you to buy something they will call you.

 But I can’t avoid this one: there is simply no political conflict in which progressives should find themselves aligned so indisputably with the interests of Big Business, and indeed of one of the most corrupt of them all, Big Pharma.

 This left-wing demonization may well be one of the greatest scams of all.
-They’ve got some of us shilling for them, on a very slippery slope.
+They’ve convinced many good-hearted but naïve liberals to shill for them, on a very slippery slope.
 They’ve turned some us into FOX wannabes, more and more comfortable with their nasty, divisive language.

 And when we start using their language we are no longer speaking from our creative imagination, but from our paranoid imagination.

-You can count on this: the next hysteria is already planned, and those who will profit from it know that they can count on you.
-When the call to join the next witch-hunt is sounded, will you have your pitchfork and torch ready?
+You can count on this: the next hysteria is already in the pipeline, and those who will profit from it know that they can count on you.
+When they sound the call to join the next witch-hunt, will you have your pitchfork and torch ready?